nh-server/switch-guide/docs/user_guide/making_essential_backups.md

 ## Getting your Console's Unique Keys

 !!! danger "Important"
     These keys are critical to have.
-In an extreme emegency, they can be used in conjunction with your NAND backup and other tools to restore your console to a working state.
+In an extreme emergency, they can be used in conjunction with your NAND backup and other tools to restore your console to a working state.

 &nbsp;